-- The overall security objective of OT environments is constant availability, and integrity.
-In most IT environments, confidentiality has top priority.
-Then, there are also safety requirements for OT environments since they can cause great harm to people.
+- The overall security objective of OT environments is constant availability and integrity.
+In most IT environments, confidentiality has a top priority.
+Then, there are also safety requirements for OT environments since they can cause significant harm to people.

 - Many OT environments consist of special-purpose hardware running special-purpose software.
-Oftentimes, such hardware must be available around the clock and it runs for decades.
+Such hardware must be frequently available around the clock, and it runs for decades.
 Installing security updates means costly downtime.
 There is also the risk of changing configuration, breaking things (resulting in even more downtime), or there are just no security updates available for many different reasons.
 In some cases, updating this special-purpose equipment requires hardware upgrades that cost millions of euros.

 - On the network level, some machine-to-machine (M2M) communication has to be in realtime.
 So packet inspection or other active analysis of network traffic can’t be applied.

-- Of course, most general purpose IT tools (on the attacker’s and on the defender’s side) don’t work in OT environments.
-For instance, vulnerability scanners can’t identify most vulnerabilities in OT environments, anti-malware software breaks availability, and host-based mitigations are oftentimes not available since most OT components run special-purpose operating systems.
+- Of course, most general-purpose IT tools (on the attacker’s and the defender’s side) don’t work in OT environments.
+For instance, vulnerability scanners can’t identify most vulnerabilities in OT environments, anti-malware software breaks availability, and host-based mitigations are often unavailable since most OT components run special-purpose operating systems.

-There are many more differences (just look on the internet if you are interested in this topic).
+There are many more differences (look on the internet if you are interested in this topic).
 Keep all of this in mind when you are reading about attacks on industrial environments next time.

 Notes on infrastructure

 We won’t go into detail here.
-Basically, the whole setup included four servers:
+The whole setup included four servers:

-- Submission server: This server ran a modified CTFd 2.1.5 framework, and Nginx as a proxy server.
-We moved resources hosted by third parties by default (like fonts and CSS files) to our own installation, and added some security to the whole setup.
-We modified several CTFd files to meet requirements of the European GDPR.
+- Submission server: This server ran a modified CTFd 2.1.5 framework and Nginx as a proxy server.
+We moved resources hosted by third parties by default (like fonts and CSS files) to our own installation and added some security to the whole setup.
+We modified several CTFd files to meet the requirements of the European GDPR.
 One physical server with 8GB memory was sufficient to handle 1,5k users for five days.

 - Challenge server: This server ran the MQTT broker that was part of a challenge.
 Initially, it was also in use to host a landing page.

 - Monitoring server: The monitoring server was only internally accessible.
-It ran Icinga 2 and monitored system resources as well as user/team registrations and other security-related properties of the public-facing servers.
-It was also used for alerting us in case of anomalies.
+It ran Icinga 2 and monitored system resources as well as user/team registrations, and other security-related properties of the public-facing servers.
+We used it for alerting in case of anomalies.

 - Mail server: The mail server, yeah, was used to send and receive e-mails.

-There was no tracking of users, so there aren’t any nice graphs showing the origin of the participants of the CTF.
+There was no tracking of users, so there aren’t any nice graphs showing the origin of the CTF participants.
 At least, we can show the top 10 teams:

-There are 5 lessons learned that we want to share:
+There are five lessons learned that we want to share:

 - In total, 1,500 users registered and created more than 1,000 teams.
 However, well-known top CTF teams only used one single user account during the contest.
-Obviously, they shared their credentials, and accessed their account from many different origins.
+They shared their credentials and accessed their account from many different origins.
 Keep this in mind if you monitor your setup.
 Moreover, this means that the actual number of users was slightly higher.

-- Two different types of hints were provided: Free general hints, and hints that helped to solve the challenge.
+- Two different types of hints were provided: Free general hints and hints that helped solving the challenge.
 Teams had to “pay” 10% of the challenge’s points for unlocking hints that helped them to solve a challenge.
 (For example, solving a challenge resulted in +500 pts.
 So they needed to “pay” 50 pts.)
 We think this approach is fair since teams that solve challenges without using hints get more points.

-- We decided to exclude some teams for violating one of the 6 (common) rules of the CTF.
-Some teams tried to brute force the flag by entering hundreds of random strings, others tried to brute force the flag by systematically iterating over possible answers.
-One challenge was easily solvable by guessing since there were only 6 possible answers.
-Keep this in mind when designing your challenges, and writing your rules.
+- We decided to exclude some teams for violating one of the six rules of the CTF.
+Some teams tried to brute force the flag by entering hundreds of random strings; others tried to brute force the flag by systematically iterating over possible answers.
+One challenge was easily solvable by guessing since there were only six possible answers.
+Keep this in mind when designing your challenges and writing your rules.

-- While many participants really liked the CTF (currently, the contest is rated 24.xx out of 25 on ctftime.org, ~45 teams voted), some of them reported solving challenges required guessing.
-At first glance, this looks like something needs to be changed next time.
-However, it is likely that most people didn’t encounter such challenges before, so they didn’t know how to easily solve this.
-The lesson here is that you shouldn’t back off from creating challenges that are different from common CTF challenges.
+- While many participants liked the CTF (currently, the contest is rated 24.xx out of 25 on ctftime.org, ~45 teams voted), some of them reported solving challenges required guessing.
+At first glance, this looks like something that needs to be changed next time.
+However, most people likely didn’t encounter such challenges before, so they didn’t know how to solve this quickly.
+The lesson here is that you shouldn’t back off from creating challenges that differ from common CTF challenges.

-The vast majority of teams rated this CTF as a challenging and enjoyable experience, and appreciated the industrial style of the event.
+The vast majority of teams rated this CTF as a challenging and enjoyable experience, and appreciated the event’s industrial style.
 Our infrastructure worked as expected, and there were no disturbances.
 So maybe the Syskron Security CTF will be back in 2020.
 Anyway, hosting CTFs is a good way to raise awareness of information security.

 - Syskron Security CTF on ctftime.org (including write-ups, scoreboard, and tasks)external link